UNDP-Accelerator-Labs/Financial-inclusion-toolkit/6_Derisk/eth.md

 ---
-title: Diagnostics to prepare the roll-out of a programme on risk insurance
+title: ... through diagnostics meant to prepare the roll-out of a programme on risk insurance
 parent: Helps you de-risk
 layout: default